Bishaladhikari2000/Text-to-Ai-Prompt-Converter-Extension/README.md

 ## Introduction

-The AI Prompt Converter is a web application built with React that allows users to convert their input text into AI prompts using the GroqCloud API.
+AI Prompt Converter is a Chrome extension built with React that transforms user input into creative AI prompts using the GroqCloud API.
+Its simple interface boosts productivity and creativity directly within the browser.

 This application provides a straightforward interface for generating creative prompts tailored to various purposes, enhancing user productivity and creativity.

 ## Features